Yorkshire Lancashire & Cheshire BT Club Rules

 14. ANNUAL RETURNS TO THE KENNEL CLUB

-15. KENNEL CLUB FINAL COURT OF APPEAL
+15. KENNEL CLUB FINAL COURT OF AUTHORITY

 16. HONORARY MEMBERS

-The Committee may, at their discretion admit as Honorary Life Members any persons whose services to the Club and the Breed generally are well recognised
+The Committee may, at their discretion admit as Honorary Life Members any persons whose services to the Club and the Breed generally are well recognised Honorary Life Members admitted to the Club will be exempt from paying payment of subscription, but will have full voting rights at all members meetings.

 17. NOMINATIONS FOR THE CLUB'S CHAMPIONSHIP SHOW JUDGE